 The constraints of age have shortened this list, and will likely continue to; I can't imagine ever discontinuing altogether though (my first word was 'Flower') and my heart is intertwined with the gardens.
-There will be some new seed-raised plants in the spring, some roses, and (if the rains cooperate) some Paeonia and perhaps some new mints.
+There will be some new seed-raised plants in the spring, some herbs & roses, and (if the rains cooperate) some Paeonia.

 To order, please see the online ordering catalog Many items below will sell out quickly.
 Shipping begins in April; summer's heat will stop shipping sometime in July or August and it will resume in September for some plants.